 “Our teams of three of four have gone forward and very quickly learned what must be done, do it quickly, and in less than 30 days, coding in the field, without even optimal bandwidth, have delivered amazing capabilities,” Roche said.
 This is especially helpful in cases of finding people of interest, knowing who they are, what they’re doing and their intentions.

 And not only are developers able to turn around capabilities in a months time to identify and answer those questions, but cloud allows the CIA to scale that across multiple mission sets.

 “That now has become the job up at headquarters, not that endless acquisition cycle,” Roche said.

 Next Stop: AI

 This is to understand our digital self and our digital fingerprints.
-And as the CIA moves towards deep learning, the agency will still be in the field.
-So, the agency will need solutions that help it move forward as it’s moving dynamically through the environment, which “not only has static data that can be aggregated, but data we’re actively creating through the Internet of Things,” Roche explained.
+And as the CIA moves toward deep learning, the agency will still be in the field.
+So, the agency will need solutions that help it move forward as it’s moving dynamically through the environment, which “not only has static data that can be aggregated, but data we’re actively creating through the internet of things,” Roche explained.